Living proof

 Addiction changes the brain

-There is hope.
+The brain can heal.
 Addiction care works just like treatment for any other disease — with medication, counseling and ongoing support.

 A community conversation about the public health crisis of addiction is not just the best medicine — it’s our best investment.